 A sobering new report details, for the first time, the shocking levels of physical, emotional and sexual violence, as well as neglect faced by children living in the Pacific and Timor Leste.

 It’s time to put child protection at the heart of everything we do.
-We know what works to reduce violence, for example, programmes to change harmful norms in communities, school education focusing on respectful relationships, the establishment of safe houses and creation of a strong child protection workforce.
+We know what works to reduce violence, for example, program to change harmful norms in communities, school education focusing on respectful relationships, the establishment of safe houses and creation of a strong child protection workforce.
 We can end violence but it will take a targeted investment to do so.

 Unseen, Unsafe Report: Case Studies (PDF)